 Which is more helpful?
 Which will help the artist make better revisions?

 If this sounds like an obvious suggestion, just know that we as creatives hear the top comment a LOT.
 You might think you’re being clear, but try to be extremely specific about what you want to change.
-Feel free to take a bit of time to figure it out.In order to get the best product from a creative freelancer, it's important to be really clear on… Click To Tweet
+Feel free to take a bit of time to figure it out.In order to get the best product from a creative freelancer, it's important to be really clear on what you want!
+Click To Tweet

 2. Ask for a Repeat